So you want to cook, but have no idea where to begin? Join the crowd.

 How do you steam vegetables… or soften butter… or dust with flour?

 We try to answer many of these questions in our recipes, but sometimes there’s just not enough room to do so.
-Go to the Learn tab for terminology, techniques, tips, and more.
+Click on Learn (under the BEGIN HERE heading) or scroll down to the bottom of this page for a link to get to terminology, techniques, tips, and more.
 Don’t forget to Set Up Your Kitchen first!